thomasmdickinson/lab-soc-about/readme.md

 labyrinth.social is a small Mastodon server for friends of Tom Dickinson, using the Hometown fork of Mastodon.

+This about/readme document is mirrored between the [labyrinth.social server](https://labyrinth.social/about/more) and [github pages](https://thomasmdickinson.github.io/lab-soc-about/).
+Hopefully they will always be in sync.
+This is the latest version as of 11/18/2022.

 ## What is this?

 Let's break that down into three different questions, increasingly granular as we go.